 The E-Forms system will be available to the taxpayer or specialist that electronically files the required evidence with the corporation’s return until the day after the expiration date prescribed by the Code to file the return, including extensions or until the day after filing electronically the corporation return in those cases in which the taxpayer filed after the due date.

 From this date on, the system will automatically file the evidence.
-If the documents were automatically filed by the E-Forms System, no document may be added, substituted or modified.
+If the documents were automatically filed by the E-Forms System, no document may be added, substituted, or modified.

-The taxpayer will receive a Confirmation Notice of Electronic Filing which includes a summary of the evidence filed, name of the downloaded file, documents received by type of evidence, and date and time when they were filed.
+The taxpayer will receive a Confirmation Notice of Electronic Filing which includes a summary of the evidence filed, the name of the downloaded file, documents received by type of evidence, and the date and time when they were filed.

 Authorization of Digital Signature of Tax Returns filed by Specialists

-If the taxpayer uses the services of professionals that specialize in preparing and filing tax returns, the professional must obtain a written authorization from the taxpayer to digitally sign the corporate tax return on his behalf.
+If the taxpayer uses the services of professionals that specialize in preparing and filing tax returns, the professional must obtain written authorization from the taxpayer to digitally sign the corporate tax return on his behalf.
 The TD has issued form Model SC 2909 A—Authorization to Tax Return Specialists for the Electronic Filing and Signature of the Corporate Income Tax Return–.

-Model SC 2909 A includes information on the Corporate Tax Return where the taxpayer certifies that he has examined the return and that the information provided is true, correct and complete.
+Model SC 2909 A includes information on the Corporate Tax Return where the taxpayer certifies that he has examined the return and that the information provided is true, correct, and complete.

 Electronic Filing of Large Taxpayers Tax Return

 Tax returns of corporations that qualify as Large Taxpayers and that have filed electronically will be in compliance with the filing requisites.
-Therefore, the taxpayer will not have to submit a copy of the tax return at the Large Taxpayers Unit.
+Therefore, the taxpayer will not have to submit a copy of the tax return to the Large Taxpayers Unit.